-• int limits:imagesize\MB (32768)
+• int limits:imagesize_MB (32768)

-When nonzero, the maximum size in MB of the uncompressed pixel data of a single 2D image.
+When nonzero, the maximum expected size in MB of the uncompressed pixel data of a single 2D image.
 Images whose headers indicate that they are larger than this might be assumed to be corrupted or malicious files.

-The default is 32768 (32 GB of uncompressed pixel data - equivalent to 64k x 64k x 4 channel x half).
+The default is 32768 (32 GB of uncompressed pixel data - equivalent to 64k x 64k x 4 channel x half), or the total amount of total physical memory available to the running process, whichever is smaller.
 In situations when images larger than this are expected to be encountered, you should raise this limit.
+Setting the limit to 0 means having no limit.

-• int log\times
+• int log_times

-When the "log\times" attribute is nonzero, ImageBufAlgo functions are instrumented to record the number of times they were called and the total amount of time spent executing them.
-It can be overridden by environment variable OPENIMAGEIO\LOG\TIMES.
-The totals will be recorded and can be retrieved as a string by using OIIO::getattribute("timing\report", ...).
+When the "log_times" attribute is nonzero, ImageBufAlgo functions are instrumented to record the number of times they were called and the total amount of time spent executing them.
+It can be overridden by environment variable OPENIMAGEIO_LOG_TIMES.
+The totals will be recorded and can be retrieved as a string by using OIIO::getattribute("timing_report", ...).
 Additionally, if the value is 2 or more, the timing report will be printed to stdout upon application exit (not advised in contexts where it isn't ok to print to the terminal via stdout, such as GUI apps or libraries).

 When enabled, there is a slight runtime performance cost due to checking the time at the start and end of each of those function calls, and the locking and recording of the data structure that holds the log information.
-When the log\times attribute is disabled, there is no additional performance cost.
+When the log_times attribute is disabled, there is no additional performance cost.